 An ambassador is one who is sent to represent someone who is higher in authority.
-The task of the ambassador is to speak and to do what he or she is told by the one who sent them.
+The task of the ambassador is to represent the one who sent them.
 In most cases, an ambassador is one who travels to a foreign country to represent the ruler or leader of his homeland.
 Think of this in terms of who we are in Christ.
 Paul says here in Chapter 5, verse 20 that we are "Christ's ambassadors!" and ultimately, GOD's ambassadors.
 He says that it is "as though God were making His appeal through us!!"
 What appeal??
 "Be reconciled to God!"

 Could there possibly be a more important task?
 If you and I believe, really believe, that those who do not know Jesus Christ, who have not received Him as Savior and Lord, are doomed to everlasting judgment in the fires of eternal hell, can there anything be more important than being instruments of God, sent in the name and power of Jesus Christ, to rescue people from such a fate.
 People have gone to extreme measures to rescue people from danger in fires and floods and other disasters.
 Yet, there often seems to be little enthusiasm to rescue people from hell …

-Of course, we have our excuses.
-Someone has said that an "excuse" is "a reason wrapped in a lie."
-Paul addresses our excuses in Chapter 4, as he addresses believers.
-He commends himself and the message he brings by explaining that "if our gospel is veiled (if some people don't understand it), it is veiled to those who are perishing.
+Paul commends himself and the message he brings by explaining, "if our gospel is veiled (if some people don't understand it), it is veiled to those who are perishing.
 The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God" (4:3-4).
 But he goes on to say that for believers, "God, who said, 'Let light shine out of darkness,' made His light shine in our hearts to give us the light of the knowledge of the glory of God in the face of Christ" (4:6).

 God is at work in the Gospel, as Paul wrote to the Romans in Romans 1:16: "I am not ashamed of the Gospel, because it is the power of God for the salvation of everyone who believes."
 Ah, but the ambassadors are weak.
 You and I are not strong enough to go out and to proclaim the message.
 We are sinners ourselves and we are not ready to proclaim this truth to others … so many think.
 Listen to what Paul writes, "We have this treasure in jars of clay to show that this all-surpassing power is from God and not from us!"
 (4:7).
 God doesn't expect or desire us to do this by our own power!
 He wants to display HIS power IN us.